FabbSantos/Flock/README.md

 # flock
-Web/Mob challenge to create a landing page for desktop and mobile.
+Challenge to create a landing page for desktop and mobile.

 Deployed on Netlify.